joelsewhere/illinois-gaming/README.md

 ## Final Model Interpretation

 This model finds that on average a 1 standard deviation increase in the number of video gambling terminals will result in a 5% decline in casino revenue.
 If we consider the standard deviation and mean across communities, this totals to a ≈\$380,172 decline in casino revenue for each video gambling terminal.

-Checking the assumptions for multi level models, was found to be non trivial, and largly unsupported by statsmodels diagnostics.
+Checking the assumptions for multi level models, was found to be non trivial, and largly unsupported by the tools in the statsmodels.diagnostics modeul.
 Customized/revised modeling tools were developed for this project in order to assess the assumptions of linear regression, see [Modeling.py](src/Modeling.py).
 In its current form, this model is currently violating the assumptions of homoscedasticity and linearity (p < 0.05) but presents a notable improvement on the homoscedasticity assumption based on visul inspection of residuals.
+Because of these violations, it is reasonable to believe that the $380,172 number is biased.
+Additionally, given the significant differences in magnitidute of gambling revenue between communities, using a generalized standard deviation and mean are ill advised for this problem.

 # Counter Factual Analysis